Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reofou30/index.md

 Also available in a 10ml bottle containing 30% high quality carrier oil (pure Australia jojoba oil) so the remedial essential oil blend is ready to be safely applied to the skin.

+After more value for money?
+The **Four Thieves value bundle** contains:

+\- 30ml bottle of this remedial essential oil blend;

+\- 30ml bottle of jojoba oil (carrier oil);

+\- 10ml bottle (glass with bamboo casing) to refill with your **Four Thieves** blend and carrier oil many times over.